anl-mdml/MDML/README.md

 ```

 ## Before Starting the MDML
-Edit the nginx.conf file in the nginx folder.
-Only host names will need to be changed throughout.
+Edit the nginx configuration file to use your host's name.
+Find and replace each instance of __YOUR_HOST_HERE__ in the nginx/nginx.conf file.

 ## Starting the MDML
 ```